kapetan-io/querator/doc/adr/0022-managing-item-lifecycles.md

     - If the queue has no dead letter, log the expired item and delete it.
 -  Find any items scheduled for enqueue and distribute them to the current Logical queue

+### Maintaining FIFO Integrity
+When an item exceeds its `reserved_deadline`, a straightforward solution might be to reset the `reserved_deadline` and mark the item as `is_reserved=false`.
+However, this approach compromises the First-In-First-Out (FIFO) nature of the queue.
+This is because un-reserved items typically have item IDs that place them at the end of the queue, after newly queued items.
+If these un-reserved items are NOT explicitly placed at the beginning of the queue, they will naturally take precedence over new or existing items in the queue, thus violating the FIFO nature of the queue.

+To maintain FIFO integrity, if an item fails to be completed before its `reserved_deadline` is exceeded, it should be placed at the beginning of the FIFO queue when it is returned to an un-reserved status.
+This ensures that items already in the queue take precedence over such items and preserves FIFO behavior.

+Consider a failure scenario where thousands of reserved items exceed their `reserved_deadline` and are returned to an un-reserved status by the lifecycle.
+If these previously reserved items are not placed at the beginning of the queue, the flood of un-reserved items which appear at the end of the queue could starve out items that exist further up the queue such that their processing is delayed.
+This could also create a cycle where reserved items never complete processing, while also saturating all consumers, denying other items in the queue the chance to be processed and completed.
+As a result, items that would normally be processed do not get the opportunity to be handled by consumers and thus item processing is delayed.

 ## Consequences
 Because the life cycle runs its first phase in a separate Go routine, all querator storage systems